 Scholarships for Women

-While scholarships are a foundation to provide financial assistance to students according to their merit, Grants are more need-based and are accessible to students based on parents salary.
+While scholarships are a foundation to provide financial assistance to students according to their merit, Grants are more need-based and are accessible to students based on parents' salaries.

-Both types of award are offered through numerous sources of funding, including the government, different organizations, non-profits, schools and individual donors.
+Both types of awards are offered through numerous sources of funding, including the government, different organizations, non-profits, schools, and individual donors.

 Types of grants are listed below

-How to get a student’s loan to pay for college?
+How to get a student loan to pay for college?